 - Tap the verify button either in your profile or on another person’s badge.

-- You will be prompted with an example of one of 100 random photo poses by Bumble.
-Take a selfie mimicking that pose and send it to the Bumble administrators in the simple step-by-step verification process.
+- You will be prompted with an example of one of a hundred random photo poses by Bumble.
+Take a selfie mimicking that pose and send it to the Bumble administrators using the simple step-by-step verification process.

 - All photos are reviewed by a real person on Bumble’s team.